rheal3/RebekahHeal_T2A3/README.md

 $ pip install --upgrade pip
 $ pip3 install -r requirements.txt
 ```
-Run application:
+Within the application directory, navigate to the 'src' directory and run the application:
 ```
+cd src
 python3 main.py
 ```

-{recommended to use virtual environment}
+To send an email through the app you will have to

 ## Software Development Plan

 ### Statement of Purpose and Scope
 {APP NAME} provides the user with a simple and easy way to store and manage their contacts.

-### Features

 The main functions provided by {APP NAME} are:
 1. Storing contacts.
     - Contacts are inputted with first name, last name, email, phone number, and groups.
 These fields can be edited at any time.
     - Contacts can be viewed individually or in list format.